 Anyone exposed to asbestos, whether at work or in their own homes, is a victim of negligence.
 Even if you worked with asbestos decades ago and have since developed mesothelioma, you could be entitled to legal compensation.
 Mesothelioma victims often use this compensation to access specialized treatments and surgeries that can prolong life and help them remain comfortable.

-If you received a mesothelioma diagnosis and you have a history of working with asbestos products, contact Mesothelioma Justice Network for a free legal case review.
+If you received a mesothelioma diagnosis and you have a history of working with asbestos products, contact Mesothelioma Cancer Network for a free legal case review.